 Road Safety Outcomes

 General positioning

-The fatality rate of the United Kingdom is one of the lowest in the EU (around 29 fatalities per million population in 2014).
-Its development was similar to the EU average in the period 2001-2014.
+The fatality rate of the United Kingdom is one of the lowest in the EU (around 28 fatalities per million population in 2015).
+Its development was similar to the EU average in the period 2001 to 2015.